TracyGJG/utilities/docs/tools.md

 #### Initial call

-- instruction - the function to be applied to each datum.
+- instruction: the function to be applied to each datum.
 Returns a reusable function.

 #### Subsequent calls

-- data - One or more datum.
+- data: One or more datum.

 ### Return Value